-The Component interface defines the following methods:
+The component interface defines the following methods:

 - getCamelContext() and setCamelContext()-reference the CamelContext to which this Component belongs.
-The setCamelContext() method is automatically called when you add the component to a CamelContext. - createEndpoint ()-a factory method that gets called to create Endpoint instances for this component.
+The setCamelContext() method is automatically called when you add the component to a CamelContext.
+These two methods are implemented on CamelContextAware interface. - createEndpoint()-a factory method that gets called to create Endpoint instances for this component.
 The uri parameter is the endpoint URI, which contains the details needed to create the endpoint.